-Embryonic stem cells are cells that can give rise to all of the tissues types that form the human body.
-These stem cells are supporting research into new drugs, being explored for disease reversal, and being utilized to create healthy new tissue to heal injuries.
+Embryonic stem cells are cells that can give rise to all of the tissues types that form a human being.
+These stem cells are being used in drug development, toxicology testing, and disease reversal, as well as to grow healthy new tissue to heal injuries.

 Embryonic Stem Cells and Their Uses